beebmx/kirby-pay/docs/guide/snippets.md

 ## Redirections

-By default, **Kirby Pay** redirect every snippet to a specific URL, the purpose is to you create some kind of feedback to the end user.
+By default, **Kirby Pay** redirect every snippet to a specific URL.
+The purpose of this is that you will be able to create feedback for the end user.
 The default values for the redirections are:

 ```php